RizaHKhan/cdk-for-laravel-deployment/README.md

 Our application will live within an EC2 instance.
 However, we want this infrastructure to be elastic and flexible.

-Here are the properties we need to fill out for our Autoscaling group, and we'll go in to details as we go along.
+Here are the properties we need to fill out for our autoscaling group, and we'll go in to details as we go along.

 | Property         | Description                                                                                                          |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------- |